David Baecker, M.F.A.

 Teacher / Artist-in-Residence, Fight Choreographer

 David Bunce is a Teacher/Artist-in-Residence with the Theatre Institute at Sage.
 David was a Teacher/Actor with the New York State Theatre Institute (NYSTI) for 27 years and an adjunct Professor at Russell Sage College for 19 years before joining the faculty full time in 2011.
 As an actor, he has performed in London’s West End, Off Broadway, Moscow, Sweden, Italy, the Middle East and in film, television and on radio.
-Writing credits include the screenplays Incisions, Learning to Fly and Gasoline and Lightning, and a stage adaptation of Edgar Allan Poe’s The Fall of the House of Usher.
-Directing credits include And Then There Were None for NYSTI, Lord of the Flies for TIS and The Last of the Mohicans Outdoor Drama in Lake George, NY.
-David holds a BFA in Acting from Central Connecticut State University and has taught and/or choreographed stage combat at SUNY Albany, Sienna College, Russell Sage College, Capitol Repertory Company, Schenectady County Community College and Upstate Independents.
+Writing credits include the screenplays Incisions, Learning to Fly and Gasoline and Lightning, the play Red Maple and stage adaptations of Edgar Allan Poe’s The Fall of the House of Usher, Dogs of War; Shakespeare’s Soldiers and Charles Dicken’s A Christmas Carol.
+Directing credits include And Then There Were None for NYSTI, Lord of the Flies, Number the Stars and Radiance; The Passion of Marie Curie for TIS and The Last of the Mohicans Outdoor Drama in Lake George, NY.
+David holds a BFA in Acting from Central Connecticut State University and has taught and/or choreographed stage combat at SUNY Albany, Sienna College, Russell Sage College, Capitol Repertory Theatre, Schenectady County Community College and Upstate Independents Film Network.
 He is a proud member of Actors Equity Association, the Screen Actors Guild/ American Federation of Television and Radio Artists and the Society of American Fight Directors.

 Education and Intern Program Coordinator